 That's certainly some drip-prone venom right there, but it's important that we look evil square in the face, even in the case of something as disturbing as a mathematician replying angrily to potentially dangerous racists who'd like to see him dead.
 It's also important that we honor the suffering of SCV members such as the one who wrote to Farley: "wait a minute,,,you arent even a fucking american,,,go back where you came from, was it the islands or the mother country,,,,,d."
 For the record, Farley is indeed an American, although his parents were immigrants and, for all I know, terrorists.
 I actually forgot to ask him.

 If McCain's Times piece seems to be lacking in traditional journalistic objectivity, this could be explained in a number of ways.
-Maybe he's a shitty journalist.
+Maybe he's a sloppy journalist.
 Or maybe his piece was biased against the black professor in question because McCain himself is a white supremacist who, at the time he wrote the article, was also writing under an assumed name for the white nationalist publication American Renaissance, linking to that site as well as to the neo-Nazi outlet Overthrow.com in messages he posted on the conservative forum Free Republic, hanging around with neo-Nazi agitator William White and other admitted racists, serving as a member of the all-around wacky League of the South, and doing God knows what else that he's actually managed to conceal.
-Also, he's a shitty journalist.
+Also, he's a sloppy journalist.

 He's actually not an unskilled commentator, though, which is why he's managed to develop a large blog following over the last couple of years while also writing regularly for American Spectator and a variety of other conservative outlets and meanwhile be cited, defended, and otherwise elevated to supposed respectability by dozens of prominent conservative bloggers such as Glenn Reynolds of Instapundit.
 Had he been merely some random blog jockey who turned out to be a racist, this would be of no concern to anyone.
 But McCain has managed to find a reasonably prominent place among the conservative commentariat and associate himself with a number of individuals who themselves are now confronted with the unpleasant evidence of their own poor judgement.
 Few of them are willing to acknowledge this, of course; their collective response has been to denounce Charles Johnson - once among the most prominent of conservative bloggers, co-founder of Pajamas Media, and the fellow who helped lead the way in such early victories of citizen journalism as Rathergate - out of anger over his recent work in uncovering and accumulating the large body of evidence that now exists to prove that McCain is the white supremacist he always appeared to be.

-McCain himself has been responding to his critics in an inevitably ridiculous manner; among other things, he's taken to making bizarre comments about both myself and a political action committee for which I serve as director of communications, making announcements along the lines of, "Barrett Brown: He'll get his in turn," threatening to drive to the offices of The Charleston Gazette in order to perpetrate some sort of physical retaliation for that paper having identified him as a white supremacist, and otherwise conducting himself in a strange and goofy manner.
+McCain himself has been responding to his critics in an inevitably ridiculous manner; in full disclosure, , he's taken to making bizarre comments about both myself and a political action committee for which I serve as director of communications, making announcements along the lines of, "Barrett Brown: He'll get his in turn," threatening to drive to the offices of The Charleston Gazette in order to perpetrate some sort of physical retaliation for that paper having identified him as a white supremacist, and otherwise conducting himself in a strange and goofy manner.